Why $120K per Month Operators Stay Stuck When All the Metrics Look Right

 A: You’re at the $120K plateau when you’ve hovered around $118K–$132K/month for 6–9 months with smooth operations, strong client results, and no sustained breakthrough beyond that range.

-Q: How does The Clear Edge Operating System help me move from $120K stuck to $150K–$180K/month without adding more hours?
+Q: How does The Clear Edge OS help me when I’m stuck around $120K and aiming for $150K–$180K/month without adding more hours?

-A: It targets the five architectural constraints that only appear after $120K—offer architecture, role, positioning, coordination, and strategic leaps—so you can redesign your model to reach $150K–$180K/month with stable or reduced hours instead of trying to squeeze more out of an already-maxed system.
+A: It targets the five architectural constraints that only appear after $120K—offer architecture, role, positioning, coordination, and strategic leaps—so you can redesign your model in a way that supports moves toward $150K–$180K/month with stable or reduced hours instead of trying to squeeze more out of an already-maxed system.

 Q: How do I use The Offer Stack to break my single-offer ceiling before I push for more leads or projects?